porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/gatsby.md

 ## Test the application

-To set up Jest testing in in Gatsby you have to follow the instructions on how to set up jest for your project:
+To set up Jest testing in Gatsby you have to follow the instructions on how to set up jest for your project:

 * Step 1: [Set up Jest for Unit testing general](https://www.gatsbyjs.org/docs/unit-testing/)
 * Step 2: [Set up to test react components](https://www.gatsbyjs.org/docs/testing-react-components/)